Skip to main content

 The content item helps us to render the page.
 It has fields such as title ("Services") and description ("Find services from government"), which we render on the page.

-The content item also affects how we query the Search API.
+The content item also affects how we query Search API or Search API v2.

-There are other more involved bits of information provided by the content item, such as facets, which affect both how we render pages and how we query Search API.
+There are other more involved bits of information provided by the content item, such as facets, which affect both how we render pages and how we query Search.

 Search content items are published by Search API and Specialist Publisher.